schulz89/Simplified-Verification-Platform-for-Star-Trackers/README.md

-# Verification Platform for Star Trackers
+# Simplified Verification Platform for Star Trackers

-This is a verification platform for testing star tracker algorithms, based on UVM-SystemC.
+This is a verification platform for testing star tracker algorithms, based on UVM-SystemC, but with the aim to minimize the dependencies compared to the original project.
 The code is currently under development.

 ## Compiling and running